Angelo Meli: The Crosstown Mafia War (1930-1931)

 Angelo Meli was believed to be the leader of the dominant wing of warring Detroit gangs in 1930.
 It is theorized that Chester LaMare sought to eliminate Meli and Zerrilli as rivals by setting up a phony peace meeting at the Vernor Highway Fish Market on May 31.
 Meli, wary, sent Gaspare Scibilia and Sam Parina in his place and they were shot and killed by LaMare gangsters.
 Following these murders, LaMare went into hiding.

 Following was a slew of other mob-related murders, collectively known as the Crosstown Mafia War.
 It is believed that both West and East Side Gangs of Detroit, including that of Angelo Meli, were involved in these killings.
 According to deputy chief of detectives Robert A. MacPherson, Zerilli claimed that Meli gangsters were not engaging in this warfare, but merely seeking to kill LaMare.
 However, police actively pursued Meli for his suspected involvement.
-Thomas Licavoli and Frank Cammarata—two of the three suspected trigger-men in the notorious killing of Gerald “Jerry” Buckley on May 31, 1930—were believed to be Meli gangsters.
+Thomas Licavoli and Frank Cammarata—two of the three suspected trigger-men in the notorious killing of Gerald "Jerry" Buckley on May 31, 1930—were believed to be Meli gangsters.
 Eight associates of Meli, in total, were arrested in connection with the Buckley murder.
 Nick Dellabonte—who, alongside Frank Salimone, was charged with the murder of patrolman Clause Lanstra on June 1, 1930—was the brother-in-law of Angelo Meli.
-Dellabonte admited to hiding from police in Meli’s home for the month following the murders.
-On October 27, 1930, police raided Meli’s Capitol Coal Co. seeking Meli for questioning and discovered machine gun shipments.
+Dellabonte admitted to hiding from police in Meli's home for the month following the murders.
+On October 27, 1930, police raided Meli's Capitol Coal Co. seeking Meli for questioning and discovered machine gun shipments.
 It was also discovered that Meli had been armoring his automobiles in Detroit.
-Seven of Meli’s men were subpoenaed by police, but he was still in hiding at the time.
+Seven of Meli's men were subpoenaed by police, but he was still in hiding at the time.

 LaMare was to testify against rival gangs of Leo Cellura, William Tocco, Meli, and Zerilli, but he was slain six hours before he was scheduled to appear as a witness in court, on February 7, 1931.
-It is believed he was either executed in retaliation for Scibilia’s death, or to prevent his testimony.
-Police determined that Elmer Macklin and Joe Antico, both members of LaMare’s own gang, were responsible for his murder.
-They speculated that Meli’s gang orchestrated this assassination and that the perpetrators were threatened with death if they failed.
+It is believed he was either executed in retaliation for Scibilia's death, or to prevent his testimony.
+Police determined that Elmer Macklin and Joe Antico, both members of LaMare's own gang, were responsible for his murder.
+They speculated that Meli's gang orchestrated this assassination and that the perpetrators were threatened with death if they failed.